Where else in the world would you expect to find the world’s largest flower garden?

 If you could imagine yourself slightly lost between Toontown, a scene from Alice in Wonderland and the tulip fields of The Netherlands then you might have a small idea of what to expect when you arrive at Dubai Miracle Garden.

 Built over 18 acres and with 45 million flowers (or 100 million depending which sources you believe!), it has laid claim to being the largest flower garden in the world, well ahead of perhaps more well known gardens around the world including the Keukenhof Gardens in The Netherlands, Butchart Gardens on Vancouver Island, Suan Nong Nooch in Thailand and Kirstenbosch in Cape Town.

-Like any attraction in Dubai – of course it’s built on a grand scale; although finding the entrance without getting lost is like locating a needle in a hay stack.
-Equally getting information on what to expect and its appropriateness for families on the internet beforehand was endlessly frustrating, but this in unfortunately can be par for the course in this part of the world.
-Here’s where local bloggers can come in handy!!
+Like any attraction in Dubai – of course, it’s built on a grand scale; although finding the entrance without getting lost is like locating a needle in a haystack.
+Equally getting information on what to expect and its appropriateness for families on the internet beforehand was endlessly frustrating, but this is, unfortunately, can be par for the course in this part of the world.

 Nonetheless, off we headed early on a December morning to find our panacea.
 Located in Dubailand (many parts of which are now defunct following the Global Financial Crisis) on the corner of the E311 and the E63 the entrance is rather unassuming, in fact, a broken up road with very little obvious sign-posting and a semi-abandoned looking car park greets you.
 Rest assured, however, you’re probably in the right place!
 Once you spot these little cottages, you’re here!

 (2018 update – this is now the entrance!)